antugrow/antugrow-privado-hack/README.md

-# Verifiable Credentials for Farmers
+# Antugrow - Reputation Based DeFi Lending Protocol for Farmers

 ## Overview
 This project aims to provide a system for farmers to obtain verifiable credentials based on their farm activities.
 By leveraging blockchain technology, we ensure that the credentials are secure, tamper-proof, and easily accessible.